berkon/wireless-microphone-analyzer/README.md

 </p>

 # Wireless Microphone Analyzer
-The Wireless Microphone Analyzer shows the frequency spectrum captured via the "RF Explorer" hardware.
+The Wireless Microphone Analyzer shows the frequency spectrum captured with the "RF Explorer" or "tinySA" hardware.
 Wireless microphone vendors (e.g. Sennheiser, Shure etc.) have defined specific frequency ranges for their equipment which they gave proprietary names.
 This tool allows you to preselect these bands.
-E.g. if you bought a "Sennheiser WE 100 G3" in Sennheiser's E-Band, you select this range in the app, to check whether and were there are any interferences.
+E.g. if you bought a "Sennheiser WE 100 G3" in Sennheiser's E-Band, you can select this range in the app, to check whether and were there are any interferences.
 You can also also overlay the vendor recommended channel frequency presets, which are optimized by vendors and guarantee a intermodulation free operation of multiple microphones in parallel.
 The app also shows forbidden frequency ranges in red.
-E.g. LTE up/downstream ranges which meanwhile overlap with old microphone frequency bands.
-Currently the app only supports these frequency ranges for Germany.
-Other countries will follow.
+E.g. LTE up-/downstream ranges which meanwhile overlap with old microphone frequency bands.

 <p align="center">
 <img src="images/screenshot.png">
 </p>

 ### Connection
-When starting the app, it automatically tries to detect the serial port to which the RF Explorer hardware is attached to.
+When starting the app, it automatically tries to detect the serial port to which scanner hardware is attached to.
 If this doesn't work, you can open the "**Port**" menu and select the corresponding port manually.
 In case there is still no display, please restart the app or press **\<CTRL>\<R>**.
 It looks like sometimes the serial ports are not detected properly by the underying Electron framework.

 ### UI Description
 It is possible to show/hide each of the displayed graphs: